 The piece is easiest to style in nude, white or very light neutral pastels like pale pink, light gray, light blue or beige.
 It easily can dress up a plain T-shirt.

-An outfit with black tulle bottom, black lace top, sky-high heels, updo, red lips and jewelry like Audrey Hepburn in Breakfast at Tiffany and updo works well for a Femme Fatale vibe for going out.
+An outfit with black tulle bottom, black lace top, sky-high heels, up-do, red lips and jewelry like Audrey Hepburn in Breakfast at Tiffany and up-do works well for a Femme Fatale vibe for going out.
 A variation for every day: Red skirt, black (lace) top, heels, big sunglasses.

 Friday night is for going out, leaving the stress of the week behind, relax and start to recharge for the next week.
 A perfect weekend starts with dressing up, going out for dinner and dancing the night away.
 This outfit is one of my favorites for starting the weekend.

 Try a white classic around-the-knee tutu version with a red sweater, pantyhose and red pumps for a holiday party.

-Or you may try a sleek layered version like Leandra Medine with a striped sweater over skinnies.
+Stylist tip: You may try a sleek layered version like Leandra Medine with a striped sweater over skinnies.

-Photos of me: G. Kramm
+Photos: G. Kramm

-© 2013-2020 Nicole Mölders | All rights reserved
+© 2013-2023 Nicole Mölders | All rights reserved